apuder/js-watermarking/README.md

 Js-watermarking file naming conventions go as follows.
 .jsw.pp.js files are ///jsw annotated js files.
 .jsw.js files are preprocessed and ready to be run in Chrome.
-#####	Preprocess: ```node jswpp.js file.jsw.pp.js 4130453 14```
+#####	Preprocess: ```node jswpp.js file.jsw.pp.js```
-		* The first argument is the name of the file to be preprocessed.
+		* The only argument to jswpp.js is the name of the file to be preprocessed.
 			The output file will have .jsw.pp changed to .jsw if possible, otherwise it will be named out.jsw.js.
-		* The second argument is the watermark data to insert encoded as a number (this number must be possible to represent in javascript).
-		* The third argument is the size of the watermark to insert.
-			The highest number representable with a given size is (size - 1)! - 1.
 #####	Trace/Insert: In Chrome, open the page with script file.jsw.js.
+		Open the jsw chrome extension by clicking on the jsw icon, see installation.
+		Input the number and size desired, then click Insert.
-		A download link will appear when watermark insertion is complete.
+		A download link will in the extension popup when watermark insertion is complete.

 ##3.
 Minify watermarked code